nhsconnect/FHIR-CDS/pages/explore/api_provenance.md

     <td><code class="highlighter-rouge">1..*</code></td>
     <td>Reference(Any)</td>
     <td>Target Reference(s) (usually version specific)</td>
-<td>This MUST be populated by the CDSS and MUST carry the <a href="http://hl7.org/fhir/STU3/resource.html#id">logical ID</a> of the <code class="highlighter-rouge">ReferralRequest</code> that was generated or updated by the activity described in this resource.</td>
+<td>This MUST be populated by the CDSS and must carry the <a href="http://hl7.org/fhir/STU3/resource.html#id">logical ID</a> of the assertion (typically Observation) that was generated or updated as a key step in this triage journey.</td>
 </tr>
 <tr>
   <td><code class="highlighter-rouge">period</code></td>